Best Morningstar Alternatives

 Free; Premium from $9.99/month

-Stock Analysis has emerged as one of the best free alternatives to Morningstar, offering financial statements, analyst estimates, dividend data, and IPO tracking without requiring a login.
-The site is fast, cleanly designed, and covers all US-listed stocks and ETFs.
-Its premium tier adds advanced screener features and extended data, but the free version alone competes with many paid platforms.
+Stock Analysis (stockanalysis.com) has emerged as one of the best free alternatives to Morningstar, offering financial statements, analyst estimates, dividend data, and IPO tracking without requiring a login.
+The site is fast, cleanly designed, and covers all US-listed stocks and ETFs, with a generous free tier that competes directly with many paid platforms on this list.
+Its premium tier adds advanced screener features and extended data for just $9.99/month, the most affordable paid plan among Morningstar's alternatives, including an IPO calendar that's a nice bonus few free tools offer.
+The two real limitations are scope: coverage is limited to US-listed stocks and ETFs, so international investors will need to look elsewhere, and the platform intentionally skips the kind of editorial analysis and opinion pieces found on more research-article-driven competitors like Seeking Alpha.

 Pros